THOUGHTS ABOUT EQUIPMENT, SKIING AND MORE!

 Other Colorado ski areas -

 General thoughts - A little about me the author.
 I've been living and skiing in Breckenridge since 1982.
 I came here for the season got a job in a ski shop and never left.
 Now I have my own shop, AMR!
-I still ski almost everyday and manage to put in about 140 days per year.
+I still ski almost everyday and manage to put in about 140 days per year, and currently on Epic Mix for all time Breckenridge I am in 8th place and have the most days on the mountain than anyone!
+Which is not to brag but to let you know how much I am on the hill.
+Not bad for a local business owner and anyone who is not retired.
 I am an advanced Telemark skier, I spend most of my time up high on the hill.
 Because of this I have a pretty extensive knowledge of what it is like to be and what is needed to operate at high elevation.
 Gear is important!
 If you want to stay out there.
 I love being part of the weather.
 Clouds, wind, sun and snow are amazing at 12,000-14,000 feet.
 I've owned AMR since 1993 and somehow managed to stay in business after all these years.
 I guess it's because I love what I do.
 This does make me a great resource for my customers.
 And as I am still not only the Owner but the Manager, Tech and Buyer and occaisonally I clean the bathrooms.
 For those of you that are small business owners you know what I mean.
 My customers are always asking about how to get around on the mountain and what I gear am currently using and even what good restaurants there in town.
 After 30 plus years here, I have a few ideas.
 So feel free to come in and ask!

 970 453 6921